deeplearning4j/deeplearning4j/overview.md

 * **ComputationGraphConfiguration.GraphBuilder** Builder interface for Computation Graph configuration
 * **UiServer** Adds a web based Gui to view training parameter progress and configuration of Network

-## <a name="keras">Model Import</a>
+## <a name="keras">Keras Model Import</a>

-If you have worked with Keras the Python Library for Deeplearning and would like to import a trained model, or a model configuration into DeepLearning4J see our Model Import feature.
+If you have worked with the Python Library Keras and would like to import a trained model, or a model configuration, into Deeplearning4j, please see our model import feature.

 ### Github Repo

-The Model Import is actually part of DeepLearning4J, but it is worth it's own section.
+The Model Import is actually part of DeepLearning4J, but it is worth its own section.
 Github folder is [here](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-modelimport).

 ### Model Import Examples